Well, before I go to bed, I am thinking about writing some thoughts down.

-It’s been really long since I have written something on this “thought of the night” series on my WordPress blog.
-The last time I had written something like this blog post was back in 2017.
+It’s been a long time since I wrote something on this “thought of the night” series on my WordPress blog.
+The last time I wrote something like this blog post was in 2017.
 It goes to show that I lack consistency in my hobbies.

-Hobbies are for relaxation and unwinding ourselves in leisure, but still, a bit of consistency goes a long way I think.
+Hobbies are for relaxation and unwinding in leisure, but a bit of consistency goes a long way.

-I know, I know- this sounds cliche and I have heard this typical suggestion from friends and family whenever I was in some deep sh*t and needed some uplifting.
+I know- this sounds cliche, and I have heard this specific suggestion from friends and family whenever I was in deep sh*t and needed uplifting.

 Today I am not trying to write some of those age-old cliche lectures on how karma is a b*tch and time heals everything.
 What goes around, comes around… Blah blah!

-Karma is true, though, and time heals most things (well it puts certain painful memories in some locked compartments in our mind) but not everything.
+Karma is true, though; time heals most things (well, it puts specific painful memories in some locked compartments in our mind) but not everything.

-But for me not trying to get even with the people who either tried to harm me or got in my way to achieve something, was not about karma.
-Neither were they about my feelings.
-Although my wounds are still there, being the pragmatic person I am, I always let my head lead me at the end.
+But not trying to get even with the people who either wanted to harm me or got in my way of achieving something was not about karma, nor were they about my feelings.
+Although my wounds are still there, being the pragmatic person I am, I always let my head lead me.

-Yes, there are however severe situations in life where getting back at enemies with effective steps is important.
-Seeking justice for oneself and others is oftentimes a moral duty.
+In difficult situations, getting back at enemies with practical steps is essential.
+Seeking justice for oneself and others is often a moral duty.

 None of these are the end of anything.
 Perhaps destroying or ending enemies is not necessarily the goal of taking revenge.

-The first step of that is, effectively seeking justice (if it is possible) and doing better things than what has been damaged.
+The first step is effectively seeking justice (if possible) and doing better things than what has been damaged.
 And the second is to remove these individuals from your life.
-Sometimes some of these people are your closed ones.
-It is irresponsible to remove them or ignore them completely from your life.
-But at least keep a respectable distance and even if you are giving them any entry back into your life, don’t be the same as you were before.
-Make them realize that what you have been through and as a result your current equation with them is the updated version from past mistakes.
+Sometimes some of these people are your close ones, and it is irresponsible to remove them or ignore them entirely from your life.
+But at least keep a respectable distance, and even if you give them any entry back into your life, don’t be the same as you were before.
+Make them realize that what you have been through and your current equation with them is the updated version from past mistakes.

-People who harm you, don’t harm them back, but you should openly and genuinely talk about your experience so others know what you are going through.
-Sometimes this is not possible, at least immediately, because narcissistic sociopaths are very big about their reputations.
-But eventually, other people need to learn about them, words should be spread out so that, more people don’t become victims of such aggressors
+People who harm you, don’t break them back, but you should openly and genuinely talk about your experience so others know what you are going through.
+Sometimes this is not possible immediately because narcissistic sociopaths are very big about their reputations.
+But eventually, other people need to learn about them, and words should be spread out so that more people don’t become victims of such aggressors.